riju951/Tindod/README.md

 # Tindog
-An Website similar to tinder learned from Angela Yu Done by Rijans Bhagat (ME).
+An Website similar to tinder learned from Angela Yu Done by Rijans Bhagat .